-No. These are the only two ways to get data from the Office 365 auditing service.
+No. These are the only two ways to get data from the auditing service.

 Do I need to individually enable auditing in each service that I want to capture audit logs for?

-In most Office 365 services, auditing is enabled by default after you initially turn on auditing for your Office 365 organization (as described in the Before you begin section in this article).
+In most services, auditing is enabled by default after you initially turn on auditing for your organization (as described in the Requirements to search the audit log section in this article).

-Does the Office 365 auditing service support de-duplication of records?
+Does the auditing service support de-duplication of records?

 No. The auditing service pipeline is near real time, and therefore can't support de-duplication.